 The case was initially heard in Utah’s Third District court where attorneys representing the mother produced dozens of witnesses who testified that the religious practices of the group may represent a direct threat of harm to the children.
-The court raised two concerns: (1) that the [DCCS] promotes the grooming of young girls to be children brides; and (2) that the Order’s teachings have the potential to alienate the children from their mother.
+The court focused on two claims made by witnesses for the mother: (1) the claim that the [DCCS] promotes the grooming of young girls to be child brides; and (2) the claim that the Order’s teachings have the potential to alienate the children from their mother.

 The lower court erred in their ruling

-It is notable that neither of these concerns were established to be true in the case of the children, however, some witnesses asserted they may broadly be true of the social organization.
+It is notable that neither of these concerns were established to be true for the children in this case.
+However, some witnesses asserted they may broadly be true of the social organization.
 The lower court findings also state the children were “happy, healthy, and thriving” with a large social support structure in the DCCS.
-Despite some custody evaluators recommendations to avoid disruption for the children, the lower court judge likely decided the case based on decades of stereotypes and negative rhetoric that has become common toward DCCS members.
+Despite some custody evaluators recommendations to avoid disruption for the children, it appears the lower court judge may have decided the case based on decades of stereotypes and negative rhetoric common toward DCCS members.

 The father in the case responded to dccsociety.org with the following comments: